flexanalytics/dbt_observability/README.md

 # dbt Observability Package

-This package builds a data mart of tables that track dbt projects.
+This dbt package builds a data mart of tables that track dbt projects, run/build history, and a history of table and columns.

+Based on [dbt_artifacts](https://github.com/brooklyn-data/dbt_artifacts), this project differs in a few key ways:
+* Adds a `columns.sql` model to track model column details (column_name, data_type, meta, and more)
+* Maintains a history of column metrics (rowcount, distinct, nulls, min, max, avg, sum, stdev) for anomaly detection and data catalogs
+* Maintains a history of schema changes
+* Computes model rowcount for anomaly detection and data catalogs
+* Adds support for Redshift, Postgres, Oracle, MySQL, MariaDB and MS SQL Server
+* Brings all resource types (models, seeds, exposures, tests, snapshots, sources) into one unified `all_executions.sql` model
+* Cleans up redundant tables and views, minimizing duplicate logic and data
+* Does not observe this package

+Also similar to [dbt-data-reliability](https://github.com/elementary-data/dbt-data-reliability), `dbt-observability` differs in a few key ways:
+* `dbt-observability` requires nearly zero configuration, with no model configurations required
+* `dbt-observability` is meant less for testing and more for observing.
+We found the capabilities of `dbt-data-reliability` to be robust for a use case that needs very specific things, but in practice the constant failing of packages due to anomaly and schema issues was too much.
+There are ways to configure around this, but our use case has simpler needs.
+* `dbt-observability` stores a history of table and column metrics and schema changes in one table, rather than individual tables for each, making analytic capabilities more robust
+* `dbt-observability` supports more database adapters

-The package currently supports Redshift, BigQuery, Databricks, Spark, Snowflake, Postgres, and MS SQL Server adapters.
+The package currently supports BigQuery, Databricks, Spark, Snowflake, Redshift, Postgres, Oracle, MySQL, MariaDB and MS SQL Server adapters.

 ## Quickstart